-Informs an application of download progress.
-If hooked, this function will be called periodically during a firmware download to provide progress information.
-The function is called after each data packet is received from the host.
-Parameters provide the number of bytes of data received and, in cases other than Ethernet update, the expected total number of bytes in the download (the TFTP protocol used by the Ethernet boot loader does not send the final image size before the download starts so in this case the ulTotal parameter is set to 0 to indicate that the size is unknown).
+func load after prov othe byte erne the rms an application of download progress.
+If hooked, this tion will be called periodically during a firmware down- to provide progress information.
+The function is called r each data packet is received from the host.
+Parameters ride the number of bytes of data received and, in cases of than Ethernet update, the expected total number of s in the download (the TFTP protocol used by the Eth- et boot loader does not send the final image size before download starts so in this case the ulTotal parameter is to 0 to indicate that the size is unknown). -- ---